Sabellaj05/dotfiles/README.md

 ## To do

-- Set LSP server on Neovim
+- Set LSP on Neovim
 - Customize Dunst